-December 31, Decemb 2015 ecember 31, 2014 January 1 201 Future benefit liabilities are comprised of: Pension plan Health, dental and life insurance Accumulated sick leave \$ 197,260 787,761 236,855 \$ 187,538 564,512 344,432 \$ 193,915 527,302 335,129 \$ 1,221,876 \$ 1,096,482 \$ 1,056,346
+2016 2015

-13. Share capital:
+Future benefit liabilities are comprised of: Pension plan Health, dental and life insurance Accumulated sick leave \$ 190,980 740,997 246,846 \$ 197,260 787,761 236,855

-December 31, December 31, January 1,
+\$ 1,178,823 \$ 1,221,876

-2015 2014 2014
+12. Share capital:

-Authorized: Unlimited Class A common shares Issued and outstanding: 120 Class A common shares \$12,380,617 \$12,380,617 \$12,380,617
+2016 2015 Authorized: Unlimited Class A common shares Issued and outstanding: 120 Class A common shares \$ 12,380,617 \$ 12,380,617

-14. General liability insurance:
+13. General liability insurance:

-The Corporation is a member of the Municipal Electric Association Reciprocal Insurance Exchange (MEARIE) which is a pooling of general liability risks.
+The Corporation is a member of the Municipal Electric Association Reciprocal Insurance Exchange ("MEARIE") which is a pooling of general liability risks.
 Members of MEARIE would be assessed, on a pro-rata basis, based on the total of their respective deposit premiums should losses be experienced by MEARIE that are in excess of their reserves and supplemental insurance, for the years in which the Corporation, and the former Hydro-Electric Commission, has been a member.
 The Corporation has not been made aware of any additional assessments.

-15. Contingent liabilities:
+14. Contingent liabilities:

 The nature of the Corporation's activities is such that there may be litigation pending at any time.
-With respect to claims at December 31, 2015 against the Corporation, management believes there are valid defenses and appropriate insurance coverage in place.
+With respect to claims at December 31, 2016 against the Corporation, management believes there are valid defenses and appropriate insurance coverage in place.
 In the event any claims specifically are successful, management believes that such claims are not expected to have a material effect on the financial position of the Corporation.